paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-044-national-security.md

 (2) conduct periodic assessments of each security plan required under paragraph (1)(A) to ensure such security plan complies with the requirements of such paragraph; and

-(3) ensure that the insider threat detection capabilities and insider threat policies of the intelligence community, including the policy under subsection (f)(8), apply to facilities of contractors with access to a classified network.
+(3) ensure that the insider threat detection capabilities and insider threat policies of the intelligence community, including the policy under subsection (e)(8), apply to facilities of contractors with access to a classified network.

-**(y) Fundraising**
+**(x) Fundraising**

 (1) The Director of National Intelligence may engage in fundraising in an official capacity for the benefit of nonprofit organizations that—